 Cross-jurisdictional partnerships need data management systems to achieve their resource conservation goals.
 However, creating systems that work within different organizational platforms and requirements is notoriously difficult.
-To help overcome this barrier to collaboration, the Data Sharing Working Group is working to:
+To help overcome this barrier to collaboration, the Data Sharing Working Group is helping to:

-Build systems that expand the functionality of tools that have successfully been used within a partnership framework (e.g., Calflora, CNDDB, etc.); and
+build systems that expand the functionality of tools that have successfully been used within a partnership framework (e.g., Calflora, CNDDB, etc.); and

-Identify guidelines, policies, and regulations that should be modified to support improved data sharing (in conjunction with the Policy and Funding Working Group).
+identify guidelines, policies, and regulations that should be modified to support improved data sharing (in conjunction with the Policy and Funding Working Group).

 Our Work and Additional Resources

-This working group is tackling cross-jurisdictional and multi-agency data sharing on a number of platforms.
+This Working Group is tackling cross-jurisdictional and multi-agency data sharing on a number of platforms.
 These include:

 1. Invasive Plant Early Detection Data-Sharing Model Training

 Breaking down data silos is particularly critical for the early detection of invasive plants, which is only successful when paired with rapid response (EDRR).
 As One Tam built a cross-jurisdictional EDRR program, it adopted the Calflora Database (Calflora) as the hub for invasive plant data and invested in improving existing workflows.
-After successfully using the system for three field seasons, they began to share this model with California State Parks districts across the state.
+After successfully using the system for several field seasons, they began to share this model with California State Parks districts across the state.

 A One Tam staff member well-versed in Calflora, GIS, and vegetation data collection helps identify data collection and analysis needs.
 Data collection forms and a group structure are developed within the Calflora Database over the course of a few months.
 State Parks staff gain an overview of the possibilities of the system, while sharing their district’s specific needs.